Spreading smiles across our community throughout the year is a highly valued part of our service here at Kew Neighbourhood Association.

 "Thank you so much for the opportunity to meet some new people yesterday at a wonderfully organised occasion..(and again forgot my pain).
 I enjoyed the company of a 100 year old man who took the opportunity to tell me his amazing life story and proudly showed me his card from the queen, and had a lengthy chat with our glamorous new mayor, besides seeing some old friends.
 The food and tea looked like an enormous amount of time and care had been taken, and what a gorgeous cake."

 Working in Partnership

+We appreciate the generosity of our Kew community in supporting our work and the volunteers who facilitate donations like Rea Granleese.
 KNA truely values forming partnerships with local funders, schools, businesses, charities and community groups to bring Moments of Joy to our clients - enabling people in Kew to feel part of Kew's community and remain independent for as long as possible.
-We are always happy to hear how we might work with local partners so please do get in touch at firstname.lastname@example.org
+We are always happy to hear how we might work with local partners, so please do get in touch at email@example.com